Undergraduate Internship Information

 Undergraduate students interested in enrolling in an internship course should follow these steps:

 - Get ready to apply: Students will need to prepare a resume and cover letters in order to apply for internship opportunities.
 We strongly encourage students to use the resources available from UTSA Career Services to ensure that you have a competitive application.
 Make an appointment with a Career Services Counselor to get valuable feedback on your resume.

-- Seek approval to enroll in the class: Once you have been offered an internship position by an agency, students should follow these instructions to request approval to register for the course via Handshake:
+- Seek approval to enroll in the class: Once accepted to an internship, students should email their job description to firstname.lastname@example.org for approval to enroll in the course.